plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 ## What about Object-Relational mapping (ORM) frameworks?

-Clearly the database itself belongs to the frameworks circle but what about the repository accessing it?
+Clearly the database itself belongs to the frameworks circle but what about the repository (adapter) accessing it?

-We want to use these cool ORM frameworks for repository implementation right? because who wants to write SQL manually in 2019?
+We want to use these cool ORM frameworks like [Entity Framework](https://docs.microsoft.com/en-us/ef/) or [Hibernate](http://hibernate.org/) for repository implementation, right?
+I mean: who wants to write plain SQL queries manually in 2019?
+Instead, we just put some annotations to our entities, derive our repository implementation from some framework's base class and the magic happens!

-We want to use Entity Framework and Hybernate and DataContractSerializer and ...
+We just got married - to the framework!
+Assuming that we have more than one entity and more than one repository in non-trivial project moving to a different framework in some future becomes a real pain easily.
+Not talking about difficulties in testing the repositories ...

-it is so easy - we just put attributes on our entity members/properties and we are done!
+### How to implement a repository with ORM?

-but what do we do with this decision? we marry the framwork! we let it into our inner circles. we dont want that. we dont want "DbContext" in our adapters layer and maybe even derive our repository from it
+Okay, so we want to keep dependencies to such ORM frameworks in the frameworks circle.
+How do I implement a repository then?
+Do I really have to fall back to SQL?
+Not necessarily.
+We can use the same trick as we used it for the UI frameworks: we invert the dependency.
+We define interfaces and simple data objects in the adapters circle without dependency to any ORM framework and add some code to the frameworks circle which implements these interfaces and works with these DTOs.

-how to implement a repository without depending on the SQL access library? --> interface
+(IMAGE - example UML about TFS work items with "simple fields")

-(IMAGE - interface ISqlClient in adapters layer)
+The drawback of this approach is that it involves quite some effort.

-how to benefit form ORM without depending on it in any cirlce outside the frameworks circle?
+- We have our domain model entities.
---> dedicated objects (maybe simpler ones, closer to the optimal storage for the DB technology - sql or document)
+- we have some data objects in frameworks circle which are used for mapping by the ORM framework.
-- we again could define interfaces in adapers layer and do the mapping to our "real entities" in the repository pattern.
+- we have the data objects defined in adapters layer to pass data from frameworks layer to adapters layer.

-(IMAGE - example UML about TFS workitems with "simple fields")
+Cannot we make it simpler?
+We could think of skipping the last point but that would require the frameworks code to work with our domain entities which would practically result in having the whole repository implementation in the frameworks circle.
+This might not be preferable as we have then more code depending on the ORM framework and from testing perspective.

-> Note: in TFS workitems are rather generic ...
+### What about ORM without "side effects"?

 but what about persistency frameworks which do not require any attributation which just provide some API to serialize/deserialize data?